jdr4566/CPP-Programs/README.md

 main1.cpp  //Main use of this program is two add two numbers that the user enters, then provide a result

+While Loop  //A simple While loop for reference

 Pennies   // Main purpose of this program is to take user entered penny value and convert to other currencies